derpferd/semeval-2018-task2/hopper/README.md

 Another technique we use to prevent over-fitting our models is a Dropout layer.
 In this layer some of the learned data is "thrown away".
 This is done by randomly removing the values(aka. weights) form nodes in the model which also removes the connections to that node at the same time.
 This is the most popular form of regularization (preventing over-fitting and making the model more general) in NN Models.

 #### Dense Layer
 This layer is a densely-connected NN.
 We use this layer to "transform" the high dimensional vectors coming out of the LSTM to the dimensions that match our output (the one-hot encoded labels).

 #### Embedding Layer
 For all of out char-based NN models the first layer is a trainable character embedding layer.
 This layer creates a unique vector to represent each token (note this adds a dimension, so now the data is an array of vectors where the vectors are embeddings, which are vectors themselves).
 Each vector is randomly assigned at first however during the training phase it is modified based the output of the system compared to the correct values.
 The size of these embeddings are set based on the `embedding_size` configuration, which defaults to 128 (experimentally found to be the based for our use case).

-Note: Below we will talk about of the layers in the models.
+Note: Below we will talk about the layers in the models.

 ### CharLSTMModel
 This model is a "plain" lstm model.